Project

 Is it something particular about Liverpool and Manchester,

 a special relation between the two?
-In one sense this could

-apply, but the 'connection' will be wide in its interpretation,
+In one sense this could apply, but the 'connection' will

-or are Liverpool and Manchester able to function in a much
+able to function in a much wider scenario, as representative

-processes?
-Are they able to be offered up as tokens as to
+be offered up as tokens as to what is happening on an extended

-Britain, Western Europe, in terms of economics, politics
+scale in 'the North' in Britain, Western Europe, in terms

-and culture in 1986.
-In otherwords, can Liverpool and Manchester
+of economics, politics and culture in 1986.
+In otherwords,

-be understood as condensations for a range of complexities
+for a range of complexities which are being restructured

-to me to be the case that the term restructuring can never
+at this time.
+It would seem to me to be the case that the

-be too far from our lips today, as it is constantly inserted
+term restructuring can never be too far from our lips today,

-into a range of situations often as a justification for
+as it is constantly inserted into a range of situations

-actions with devastating social results.
+often as a justification for actions with devastating social

 In any case when we speak of Liverpool and Manchester, what